MaanasaRaj/Thesaurus-/README.md

  Word of the day randomly genereates a number and displays the word and its attributes present in that line of the text file 'word.txt'
  Pattern wise search allows the user to search by prefixes and postfixes

+Search history, stores all the words the user has previously searched for in a text file 'history.txt'.
+The addfile functions allows the dynamic expansion of the thesaurus